Want to know more?

 The platform teams were included in the creation of the improvement roadmap from the outset.
 This gave the leadership team confidence that there was buy-in for inserting a raft of improvement efforts into the product roadmap.

 Inspecting all aspects of feature development, we considered the entire feature lifecycle.
 This led us to an emphasis on ways of working.
-We advocated experimenting with work in progress limits, designing smaller feature definitions, and pairing during code reviews.
+We advocated experimenting with work-in-progress limits, designing smaller feature definitions, and pairing during code reviews.

 To reduce error rates and their impact on customers, we also looked at technology changes in the platform itself.
 This could be done by incrementally migrating the frontend to TypeScript, and creating a canary beta channel for faster customer feedback on errors.